flatlandchurch/flatland-site-hugo/content/_index.md

         label: More Info
 ---

 Flatland.
-Our name reflects our mission and our culture.
 We make the pathway to knowing God as smooth and easy as possible.
 We're all on this journey together.
 If you want a safe and inspiring place to move to the center of God's kingdom, <b>there's something here for you</b>.
 Discover the good news of Jesus and experience the power of His Spirit.